CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b3-Python-Ex2.md

 the lab environment we've prepared for you.
 If you need to create a virtual environment for a different version of Python, then invoke the version of the Python interpreter executable,  for example `py -2 -m venv python` or `py -3 -m venv pythonenv` in Windows to create a Python 2.x or Python 3.x virtual environment, respectively.
-To create a Python 3.x virtual environment for this lab, simply use the `python` command:
+To create a Python 3.x virtual environment for this lab, simply use the `python` executable with the command `python -m venv <directory>`, replacing `<directory>` with the destination directory name, `pythonenv` in this example:

     ```
+    $ cd ~/lab
     $ python -m venv pythonenv
     $
     ```